List of Sheffield United F.C. players: Overview

 Defender and at times captain Joe Shaw remains the club's record appearance maker, playing over 700 games for the club between 1944 and 1966.
 The only other players who have made over 600 appearances for The Blades are Shaw's teammate and England goalkeeper Alan Hodgkinson, and forward Alan Woodward who played from 1964 to 1978.
 United's leading goalscorer is 'Young' Harry Johnson (his similarly named father had also played for the club) who remains the only player to have scored over 200 times for The Blades during his fifteen-year tenure from 1916 to 1931.

-The first player to play 100 competitive games for the club was the team's first goal keeper Charlie Howlett, whilst the most recent player to achieve the feat is defender Jayden Bogle who reached that milestone in April 2024.
-Of the current squad Ryan Flynn and Neill Collins feature on this list.
+The first player to play 100 competitive games for the club was the team's first goal keeper Charlie Howlett, whilst the most recent player to achieve the feat is midfielder Gustavo Hamer, who achieved this feat in November 2025 Hamer is the only member of the current squad to feature on this list.